ferocioustoast/RumbleScope/README.md

 ## Features:
 - Emulates an Xbox 360 controller using vgamepad.
 - Displays real-time progress bars for small and large motor rumble intensities.
-- Button to press 'start' four times on the virtual controller. _may be needed for some programs to see the controller (click button then switch to the program inteded to recieve start buttons)_
+- Button to press 'start' four times on the virtual controller. _Some programs may need to see input from the controller.
+(Click the button, then switch to the program intended to receive start buttons.)_

 ## Requirements:
 - Windows operating system